Man with glasses sitting on orange chair.

 1. You must complete or update your meningococcal vaccine(s) at least 2 weeks before your first dose of SOLIRIS.

-2. If you have not completed your vaccines and SOLIRIS must be started right away, you should receive the required vaccine(s) as soon as possible.
+2. If you have not been vaccinated and SOLIRIS must be started right away, you should receive the required vaccine(s) as soon as possible.

 3. If you have not been vaccinated and SOLIRIS must be started right away, you should also receive antibiotics for as long as your healthcare provider tells you.